olawuwo-abideen/job-api/README.md

 ```

 This will start the app and set it up to listen for incoming connections on port 3000.
-Open up your browser of choice
+Open up your browser of
-and go to the url
+your choice and go to the url

 ```sh